 During the school year and in the summer, my lab also offers focused training in research to a small number of selected undergraduates.
 Strong candidates are highly motivated and interested in research, demonstrate good work ethic and responsibility, and like to work both independently and as part of a team.
 It is our experience that students who start in a lab as a sophomore enjoy the most research success, but we will consider students in other classes depending on circumstances.

-For graduate students, the lab offers training in plant, landscape, and plant virus ecology.
-For Fall 2014, there is an opening for one new PhD student.
+For Fall 2015, there is an opening for one new PhD student.
 We are seeking a dynamic individual interested in high quality research.

 Malmstrom, C. M., U. Melcher, and N. Bosque-Pérez (2011).
 The expanding field of plant virus ecology: Historical foundations, knowledge gaps, and research directions.
 Virus Research 159(2):84-94, doi:10.1016/j.virusres.2011.05.010

 Schrotenboer, A. C., M. S. Allen, and C. M. Malmstrom (2011).
 Modification of native grasses for biofuel production may increase virus susceptibility.
 Global Change Biology Bioenergy 3(5): 360–374, doi: 10.1111/j.1757-1707.2011.01093.x

 Malmstrom, C. M. (2010) Ecologists study the interactions of organisms and their environment.
 Nature Education Knowledge 1(8):9

 Butterfield, H. S. and C. M. Malmstrom (2009).
 The effects of phenology on indirect measures of aboveground biomass in annual grasses.
 International Journal of Remote Sensing 30(12): 3133–3146